AllYourBot/hostedgpt/README.md

 - `just teardown` this will remove everything (sometimes this is great to start from scratch if there are Docker related issues)

-### Alternatively, you can run outside of Docker, such as on your own server
+### Alternatively, you can run outside of Docker, such as on your own Mac

 HostedGPT requires these services to be running: